dponce718/Reel_movement/blog/_posts/2018-07-02-muscle-building.markdown

 image: https://s3.amazonaws.com/reelmovement/barbell.jpeg
 ---

 <p> Designing a personalized nutrition program can be extremely complicated because everyone has various backgrounds, genders, and cultures.
 Which means there is no cookie cutter diet that fits everyone.
-So, creating a diet for an athlete or client can be particularly challenging. </p>
+So, creating a diet for anyone can be particularly challenging. </p>

 <p>Nevertheless, there are some solid tips I can give you to build some solid muscle.</p>

 <h2> 1.
 Calculate Your Energy Requirements</h2>

-<p> Everyone knows to build some lean muscle you are going to have to eat.
+<p> Everyone knows that to build some lean muscle you are going to have to eat.
 I mean you are going to have to eat a lot but the goal isn't to eat an exuberant amount of food.
 This is going to cause you to add plenty of body fat (I know you don't want that).
-So, lets build some lean muscle and keep out body fat down.</p>
+So, lets build some lean muscle.</p>

 <h3>But How Much Calories Should I Take in</h3>

-<p> 3 things determine your daily energy requirement, Basal metabolic rate (BMR), physical activity, and thermic effect of food.
-Now lets not get to sciencey(this is not a word but you get what I mean) right now.</p>
+<p> 3 things determine your daily energy requirement: Basal metabolic rate (BMR), physical activity, and thermic effect of food.
+Now lets not get to scientific here.</p>

 <p>Your BMR is basically the amount of calories you need to live.
-Physical activity is obvious and its the only one you have control over.
+Physical activity is obvious and it's the only one you have control over.
 The thermic effect of food is basically the amount of calories it takes to digest and absorb food.</p>

-<p> Follow along now because their is some math involved.
+<p> Follow along now because there is some math involved.
 I know, I'm sorry </p>
 <p> we are going to calculate how may calories you need daily </p>